 Six months ago, I quit my management consulting job to start a business and travel the world.
 Before I left, I met up at Starbucks over lattes with one of the Senior Managers, who had just gotten back from a month-long yoga retreat in India.
 “It won’t be about the place.
-One day, you’ll just be doing something completely mundane, and it’ll hit you: the realization that you just aren’t the same.”
+One day, you will just be doing something completely mundane, and it will hit you: the realization that you just aren’t the same.”

 I nodded in pretend agreement, but completely blew it off (in my head).
 Of course it would be about the place.
 How could it not be?
 I was going to swim with elephants in Thailand and island hop in Greece and learn how to make empanadas in Colombia.
-It was absolutely about the place.
+It was absolutely about the place to be.

 But last weekend, I was in the Philippines, in this town called El Nido, that was smaller than my high school, and I was enjoy a latte with oat milk, staring out the window with my Kindle in my hands, and it hit me: I had become a completely different person.
 And like she said, I don’t know when it happened.

 - I dove off boats to swim in parts of the ocean where I couldn’t see the bottom

 - Immersed so deeply into snorkeling and appreciating the utter beauty of the sea that I almost got stranded on an island

 - Braved a monsoon at sea (and another on land)

 - Walked barefoot through mud when the roads were too flooded to handle wheels